indyplanets/appcenter-documentation/user-guide/index.md

  * In the upper right, click the question mark button.
  * In your browser, go to: **_NEED URL_**

-From **Teradata AppCenter Documentation**, you can do the following:
+From the AppCenter documentation**, you can perform the following tasks:

 * Search the documentation by keywords
 * Download documentation to a PDF file